← Back to Blog

 China's labor laws are strict.
 The Labor Contract Law requires employers to sign written contracts, pay social insurance (pension, medical, unemployment, work injury, maternity), and comply with termination rules.
 An EOR ensures these obligations are met under its own legal entity.
 A PEO, if not structured correctly, may expose your company to fines or lawsuits if compliance gaps arise.

-In 2023, China tightened regulations on labor dispatch and outsourcing.
+According to China's Ministry of Human Resources and Social Security (2023), in 2023, China tightened regulations on labor dispatch and outsourcing.
 The Ministry of Human Resources and Social Security emphasized that outsourcing companies must have proper licenses and cannot merely act as payroll pass-throughs.
 This makes choosing a licensed EOR critical.

 Operational Steps